notshi/aelua/README.md

+No longer updated.
+The latest code for this project now lives at https://bitbucket.org/xixs/pagecake

 # aelua

-The latest code for this project now lives at https://bitbucket.org/xixs/pagecake

 Where the current focus is on using nginx as an alternative host to appengine.